 PREPARING FOR DAY 1 AT CSU

-Mandatory for both incoming freshmen and transfer students, Orientation helps you make a successful transition to CSU and sets you on the path toward graduation.
+Mandatory for incoming freshmen students and optional but highly recommended for transfer students, Orientation helps you make a successful transition to CSU and sets you on the path toward graduation.

 New Student Orientation for Incoming First-Year Students and Family Members